Julkalender 2025

-Welcome to our Christmas Calendar filled with festive moments from Finland and North America!
+Welcome to our Advent Calendar filled with festive moments from Finland and North America!

-Each day, a new window opens to reveal a story— one for every day leading up to Christmas Day.
+Each day, a new window opens to reveal a story—one for every day leading up to Christmas Day.
 No peeking before the right date!
-The calendar is open to everyone, but members will discover extra treats and extended stories behind each window.
+The calendar is open to everyone, but by logging in, members will discover more treats and extended stories behind each window.

 Julkalender, Day 1

-Welcome to the first window of our 2025 Julkalendar!
+Welcome to the first window of our 2025 Julkalender!

 We begin with a tradition familiar to so many of us — the Advent calendar itself.
 While many Swedish-Finn families remember the classic picture calendars with snowy villages such as the Scouts’ annual calendar, an equally beloved tradition has been the televised Advent calendar.